mmuehlbeyer/dremio/ansible/README.md

 a short description how to deploy a 3 node dremio cluster with ansible

+hosts are split in coordinator and executor roles

 dremio01 is used as coordinator host dremio02 and dremio03 are executor nodes